As a mom of three sons, I have frequently taken on the role of party planner.

 9. Be flexible!
 It really doesn’t matter if the kids eat the cake before the clown comes.

 10. Don’t overdo.
-One magician or inflatable is plenty.
+One party character or inflatable is plenty.
 Too many things going on at one time is overwhelming to young children (and you, too!).

 11. Be certain to ask some parents to stay.
 This way, you’ll have extra adults to help oversee the party.
 Make sure you have enough cake and beverages to accommodate your adult guests.
 You can also consider hiring a babysitter to give you an extra hand.